23 Jul She asked for a Billion Dollar Idea with Jaime Cross

 Jaime Cross: He’s okay, yes.
 He’s a little tornado.

 Mitch Matthews: That is awesome.
 I love it.
 I just wanted to get that.
 I wanted to get that.
-I think a lot of times the temptation, when we’re hit with all those things, circumstantial things, family, health, all of that, the temptation is to shut down, to get smaller.
+I think a lot of times the temptation when we’re hit with all those things, circumstantial things, family, health, all of that, the temptation is to shut down, to get smaller.

 Mitch Matthews: To reduce.
 Instead, you said, “This is the time we’re going to expand.
 This is the time that we’re going to grow.”
 In some ways it goes, I think, against that human nature to go, “Oh, all this weight,” and you went, “Roar.”
 I love that.
 I love that.
 You also though, it wasn’t just a matter of I want to get bigger, I want to expand.
 You also were actively pursuing ways to do that.
 From an entrepreneur’s standpoint, it’s how do we scale.
-How do you grow and how it not be all dependent on me?
+How do you grow and how it is not all dependent on me?
 At the same time, that scaling question happens deep on the inside first and then has to happen outside.

 Jaime Cross: I love that you said that, yes.
 With anything in life and vision, the torrential downpour of life is going to try to rip that vision and that seed out of your hands and keep you small and keep you mediocre, but you can’t let it.
 You have to use those moments to throttle and push forward like you’re saying.
 When you do that, it’s almost like a sacrificial seed that gains … There’s more exponential growth that comes from bearing down and giving in those seasons when you want to go backwards.
 Don’t shrink back.
 Don’t look backwards.
 You’ve got to just keep moving forward.